technobly/Particle-NeoPixel/README.md

 _Note: for some stripes like those with the TM1829, you need to count the number of segments, i.e. the number of controllers in your stripe, not the number of individual LEDs!_

 `PIXEL_PIN` is the pin number where your NeoPixel are connected (A0-A7, D0-D7, etc).
-Most pins are valid.
 If omitted, D2 is used.

+On Photon, Electron, P1, Core and Duo, any pin can be used for Neopixel.

+On the Argon, Boron and Xenon, only these pins can be used for Neopixel:
+- D2, D3, A4, A5
+- D4, D6, D7, D8
+- A0, A1, A2, A3

+In addition on the Argon/Boron/Xenon, only one pin per group can be used at a time.
+So it's OK to have one Adafruit_NeoPixel instance on pin D2 and another one on pin A2, but it's not possible to have one on pin A0 and another one on pin A1.

 `PIXEL_TYPE` is the type of LED, one of WS2811, WS2812, WS2812B, WS2812B2, WS2813, TM1803, TM1829, SK6812RGBW.
 If omitted, WS2812B is used.